pytorch/tutorials/beginner_source/ddp_multigpu.rst

    + from torch.distributed import init_process_group, destroy_process_group
    + import os

--  ``torch.multiprocessing`` is a PyTorch wrapper around python’s native multiprocessing
+-  ``torch.multiprocessing`` is a PyTorch wrapper around python's native multiprocessing
 -  The dsitributed process group contains all the processes that can communicate and synchronize with each other.